Without animals and plants, our lives would not be possible. I wanted to share ten ideas on how we can save wildlife.

-The other way you can save wildlife is by visiting zoos, national parks, wildlife refuge and aquariums.
+The other way to save wildlife is by visiting zoos, national parks, wildlife refuges, and aquariums.

-Wildlife can be protected greatly using the money raised through tourism, although tourism can also have adverse effects on wildlife.
+Wildlife can be significantly protected using the money raised through tourism, although tourism can also adversely affect nature.
 Always ensure that any trip is to a place that puts their animals first.

 People have a love/hate relationship with zoos, but they play an essential part in ensuring that animal species survive.
-Just do some research before visiting them to ensure the money they make goes to the right places.
+Just research before visiting them to provide the money they make goes to the right places.

 Preserve Wildlife Habitat

-Another way you can save wildlife is by making sure you spare their habitat any time you come across them.
-For this reason, take care of rivers, wetlands, forests, prairies and everywhere else that gives animals a home.
+Another way to save wildlife is by ensuring you spare their habitat whenever you come across them.
+For this reason, take care of rivers, wetlands, forests, prairies, and everywhere else that gives animals a home.

-A habitat is a place where wildlife and other living things find favorable conditions to reproduce, thrive and survive away from predators and adverse weather conditions.
+A habitat is where wildlife and other living things find favorable conditions to reproduce, thrive, and survive away from predators and adverse weather conditions.

-The best way to save their habitat is by not polluting waters, the environment and not cutting down trees in forests.
+The best way to save their habitat is by not polluting waters or the environment and not cutting down trees in forests.

-In most cases, when the situation is threatened or their habitat destroyed, most of these animals will die, and others will be left to go extinct.
+When the situation is threatened, or their habitat is destroyed, most of these animals will die, and others will go extinct.

-In many cases, wild animals don’t have a reliable source of water.
-These animals can find food by themselves without any problems when their environment is preserved.
+In many cases, wild animals don’t have a reliable water source.
+These animals can find food without problems when their environment is preserved.

 However, there are many circumstances where these animals travel long distances to find food or mates.

-You can help them find clean water to drink by simply providing a source of water and monitoring it closely.
+You can help them find clean water to drink by simply providing a water source and monitoring it closely.

-The water sources can be as little as a birdbath or a larger water source to feed bigger animals.
+The water sources can be as little as a birdbath or a more significant water source to feed more giant animals.
 If you live in a cold part of North America, you can use a heating device to ensure the water does not freeze.